rockdaboot/wget2/docs/wget2_manual.md

 * --retry-connrefused

   Consider "connection refused" a transient error and try again.
-Normally Wget gives up on a URL when it is unable to connect to the site because failure to connect is taken as a sign that the server is not running at all and that retries would not help.
+Normally Wget2 gives up on a URL when it is unable to connect to the site because failure to connect is taken as a sign that the server is not running at all and that retries would not help.
 This option is for mirroring unreliable sites whose servers tend to disappear for short periods of time.